 Students who are receiving financial assistance through the Financial Aid Office at Brewton-Parker College and who receive additional outside assistance must report this fact to the Financial Aid Office at once.
-Address changes and changes in the academic course load must also be reported to the Financial Aid Office.
+Changes of address and academic course load must also be reported to the Financial Aid Office.